devaftab/devaftab/README.md

 ## About Me

 I am rapid learner and a technophile.
+Currently pursing Bachelor of Technology in Computer Science and Engineering from **USICT**.

 ## Coding Skills